back to homepage back to writing

 well folks, you've come to the end.

-being able to whip this baby up in, what 2 days? was an extremely satisfying experience, and a welcome chance of pace from my usual 13 chapters-8 months production times behemoths.
+it is 5AM (some type of) European Time as I type these words, so coherence will not be my thing.being able to whip this baby up in, what 2 days? was an extremely satisfying experience, and a welcome chance of pace from my usual 13 chapters-8 months production times behemoths.

 also while you're here, do me a favor:

-go read mercurious' "we lose track of everyone, even ourselves", it's somewhere in there. i read it not long ago and it gave me the push i needed to decide to pull this fic concept out of the drawers and write this damn thing.
+go read mercurious' "we lose track of everyone, even ourselves", it's somewhere in there. i read it not long ago and it gave me the push i needed to decide to pull this fic concept out of the drawers and write this damn thing.anyways.

 like comment subscribe, hit the bell so you never miss my once-every-two-years fanfictions, follow me on wherever i cannot even recall at the second.